The premier IDE for R

 Sr. Director, Product Marketing at RStudio

 Lou is a passionate advocate for data science software, and has had many years of experience in a variety of leadership roles in large and small software companies, including product marketing, product management, engineering and customer success.
-In his spare time, his interests includes books, cycling, science advocacy, great food and theater.
+In his spare time, his interests include enjoying the Pacific Northwest outdoors, books, science advocacy, great food and theater.